 Even when comparing penny loafers vs boat shoes, both incredibly popular staples of casual attire, penny loafers will always just look a tad more original and stylish.

 As I mentioned before, boat shoes are built for the summer.

 They’re breathable, light, and comfortable.

 During the warmer months, it’s really no surprise why they’re so popular.
 They’re a quick and easy way to make a casual outfit a touch more stylish.

 But they have no place being worn in the winter.
-Your feet will get cold and it’ll look awkward and out of place.
+Your feet will get cold and look awkward and out of place.

 If your only intention is to wear them in the summer as a casual pair of shoes, they’d be a very reasonable choice.

 As their name would suggest, the water-repellant design also makes them great for summer fun near the sea.

 But if you’re looking for shoes that can be worn year-round, loafers are the ones to go for.
 Their lack of seasonality is another way in which they’re incredibly versatile.